citizenfx/natives/TASK/SetPedCanPlayAmbientIdles.md

 ## Parameters
 * **ped**: Ped index.
-* **disableIdleAnims**: If true, prevents a ped from playing an idle animation this frame.
+* **bDisableIdleAnims**: If true, prevents a ped from playing an idle animation this frame.
-* **stopCurrentAnim**: If true and the ped is playing an idle animation, the clip is stopped.
+* **bStopCurrentAnim**: If true and the ped is playing an idle animation, the clip is stopped.